josephwalden13/tweak-installer/README.md

 ## I am not responsible for any damage that may be caused by using this tool.
 Use at your own risk

 # tweak-installer
+## Unless you need to, or know what you're doing, don't use this tool

 An open source C# tweak installer for iOS.
 This tool can be used as an alternative to Cydia / Installer and other package managers, but it is not a replacement.